fabricetriboix/skal/routing.md

 If A and B are in the same process, thread A pushes the message directly into the message queue of thread B. In addition, thread A checks whether B's queue is full.
 If it is full:
- - Thread A sends to itself an 'xoff' message
+ - Thread A sends to itself an `xoff` message
- - Thread A sends to thread B a 'ntf-xon' message
+ - Thread A sends to thread B a `ntf-xon` message
- - When thread B's queue is not full anymore, it sends an 'xon' message to thread A
+ - When thread B's queue is not full anymore, it sends an `xon` message to thread A

-If A and B are in different processes (say X and Y, possibly on different computers) the following happens:
+If A and B are in different processes, but in the same domain, the following happens:
- - Thread A sends the message to 'skal-mater' for routing (see note 1 below)
+ - Thread A sees that thread B is in a different process and sends the message to its skald for routing
- - 'skal-master' sends the message to skald for routing
+ - skald receives the message and sees it is in the same domain
+ - skald looks up which process owns thread B
+ - if the process that owns thread B is directly connected to skald, skald forwards the message to that process
- - skald forwards the message to process Y
+ - if the process that owns thread B is connected to another skald, this skald forwards the message to the other skald, which, upon reception, forwards it to the process owning thread B
- - The 'skal-master' thread of process Y receives the message and pushes it into thread B's queue
+ - The `skal-master` thread of the process owning thread B receives the message and pushes it into thread B's queue
- - If thread B's queue is full, 'skal-master' will send an 'xoff' message to thread A (see note 2 below) and an 'ntf-xon' message to thread B
+ - If thread B's queue is full, `skal-master` sends an `xoff` message back to thread A (via skald), and a `ntf-xon` message to thread B
- - When thread B's queue is not full anymore, it sends an 'xon' message to thread A (see note 2 below)
+ - When thread B's queue is not full anymore, it sends an `xon` message to thread A (via skald)

-TODO from here: I am overdoing skal-net; a process would only communicate with skald, and that's a single UNIX socket.

-Note 1: The message is not sent directly by thread A to skald because if the socket buffer is full, thread A would block and we would have very little control over that.
-Instead, 'skal-master' is tasked to throttle traffic to skald; so fast-sending thread can be throttled back using the xon/xoff mechanism.

-Note 2: In the above case, the 'xoff' sent from 'skal-master' in process Y to thread A and the 'xon' message sent by thread B to thread A go through full routing via skald.
+We can see from the above that every skald in a given domain must know all the threads in that domain, and which skald manages which thread.

+If A and B are in different domains, the following happens:
+ - Thread A sees that thread B is in a different process and sends the message to its skald for routing
+ - skald receives the message and sees it is in a different domain; it forwards the message to one of the skald it knows are on that domain
+ - What happens thereafter is the same as the previous case, starting from the 2nd step (included)

+We can see here that skald must know of all peer skald's it is connected to and their respective domains.

 User message failures